 Students are not able to choose their subjects at Key Stage 3 and must study National Curriculum subjects: Art; Computing; Design and Technology (D&T); Drama; English; Geography; History; Mathematics; Modern Foreign Languages (MFL); Music; Physcial Education (PE); Personal, Social, Health & Economic Education (PSHEE) and Citizenship; Religious Education (RE); Science.

 Catchment areas do not really exist anymore, but the closer you live to the school, the greater your chances of gaining a place.
-Last year, our admissions went out to just under 1 mile, and that has been similar for the last couple of years.
+Last year, our admissions went out to just under 1.9 miles, but we expect this to return to between 1 and 1.5 miles in the coming years, in line with previous years.
 It does all depend on how many students of Year 6 age are in the area, but one thing is for sure; if you don’t put us down as one of your preferences, you definitely won’t get a place!

 This map is for illustrative purposes only, but gives a rough estimation of a mile from the school and a mile and a half from the school.
 The EBS badge denotes the location of East Barnet School on the map.
 Remember that distances are ‘as the crow flies’ from the front gate; it doesn’t take into account the route that students would need to take to the school.